RafaySystems/terraform-provider-rafay/docs/resources/workload_cd_operator.md

 ## Overview
 This terraform resource facilitates the deployment of Helm workloads (applications) from a Git repository.
-It streamlines the process of managing and deploying Helm charts directly from version-controlled repositories, providing a seamless integration for your workloads.
+It streamlines the process of managing and deploying Helm charts directly from version-controlled repositories, providing a seamless GitOps integration for your workloads.

 ## Usage

-### Workload Deployer Resource

 The Workload Deployer resource facilitates the cloning of the provided repository and orchestrates the deployment of Helm charts to designated clusters.

-#### Features:
+### Workload Deployer Features

+- **Cloning Repository:**
-- Clones the specified repository.
+  The deployer initiates the process by cloning the specified repository.

+- **Rafay Workloads Creation:**
-- Deploys Helm charts to the designated clusters.
+  It then creates Rafay Workloads to deploy Helm charts to the designated clusters.

+- **Flexible Configuration:**
-- Supports flexible combinations of `project`, `namespace`, and `workload` folder structure <br>
+  Supports flexible combinations of `project`, `namespace`, and `workload` folder structures.
-  -`/:project/:namespace/:workload` <br>
-  -`/:workload/:namespace/:project` etc. <br>

-  Note:  `project` and `namespace` are mandatory, and `workload` is optional.
+- **Version Control:**
+  Allows the deployment of different chart versions for various workloads.

+- **Workload Republishing:**
+  Facilitates the republishing of workloads when the repository undergoes updates.

+- **Workload Deletion and Unpublishing:**
+  - Compares existing workloads with the repository.
+  - Deletes or unpublishes workloads from the project when corresponding folders or values are removed from the repository.

 ### Repository Folder Structure
 The repository folder structure is designed to organize Helm charts in a way that reflects the project name, namespace, and workload name.
 The folder structure is flexible and can be customized to suit your specific requirements using `path_match_pattern`.

+Note:  `project` and `namespace` are mandatory, and `workload` is optional.

+Examples:

+- `/:project/:namespace/:workload` <br>
+- `/somefolder/:project/:namespace/:workload` <br>
+- `/somefolder/:project/:namespace/:workload/anotherfolder` <br>
+- `/somefolder/production/:project/:namespace/:workload` <br>
+- `/:workload/:namespace/:project` etc. <br>

 #### Path Match Pattern Examples